Settings and account access

 Rootuser role in your IdP so you will have access to settings

-- Assign most others the
+- Assign most other users the

 Adminuser role so they will not have access to settings